aalbagarcia/p91_challenge/README.md

   project, but I decided to stick with the most known technology
 * __Container orchestration__: I choose to deploy the containers using docker-compose in the production environment.
   Other options are Docker Swarm or Kubernetes.
 Since this is a very simple project, I choose to use the easiest tool to do the job
+* __Reverse proxy__: I used [traefik](https://containo.us/traefik/) as the reverse proxy because its integration with docker events.
+It also allows me to manage let's encrypt certificates with almost no effort.
+* __Web server for static assets__: I used nginx
 * __Container Registry__: This is the place were we store docker images.
 I choose to use the public docker registry (hub.docker.com).
 In a more realistic scenario, I've would have chosen the [container registry of GCP](https://cloud.google.com/container-registry))